hit-haui/sandbox/README.md

-# sandbox
+# Sandbox

-It's place for demonstration and HITer practice, you should not put any sensitive data here.
+It's repository for test and play with GitHub